 You may at any time submit a written request to your immediate supervisor for a review of the classification or status of your position.
 Your request must state your reasons justifying a review.
-Your immediate supervisor will make an investigation of the position with a view toward determining its correct classification and will report his findings in writing to the appropriate Department Head.
-Requests that receive Department Head approval will be forwarded to the Executive Director.
+Your immediate supervisor will make an investigation of the position with a view toward determining its correct classification and will report his findings in writing to the appropriate Department Head and the Human Resources Department.
+Requests that receive Department Head/Human Resources approval will be forwarded to the Executive Director.
 The determination of the Executive Director will be in writing and will be final.
 If the Department Head does not approve a request, such decision shall be final.